 The Civic Federation supports a reasonable plan for transitioning the normal cost for non-State employees from the State of Illinois to their actual employers.
 The Federation agrees that the responsibility for contributing to a worker's pension should rest with the employer who determines the worker's salary.
-However, any proposal must provide an adequate transition period to allow local school districts to handle the additional costs and should include a provision for how the State and local districts will distribute funding for current and future unfunded pension liabilities.
+However, any proposal must provide an adequate transition period to allow local school districts, universities and community colleges to handle the additional costs and should include a provision for how the State and local districts will distribute funding for current and future unfunded pension liabilities.
+A first step toward this change in responsibility was created as part of the State of Illinois' FY2018 budget, which created a Tier III plan for new employees in the Teachers' Retirement System and State Universities Retirement System that will be funded by school districts, universities and community colleges.